chaBotsMX/chaBots-NERV-WRO-Future-Engineers-2025/README.md

 Our Robot have a custo PCB, cause we want relief in our circuit, and use cables could be a problem cause is frequent to have false conctact and issues in the communication, so we make  two pcbs, one that work as a HAT for the raspberry pi pico with buttons and JST XH connectors, and other were is the teensy 4.0,

 ### HAT PCB
-Our HAT PCB ensure that we can have a relief conecction between rasppberry pi 5 and teensy 4.0
+Our HAT PCB ensure that we can have a relief conecction between rasppberry pi 5 and others components, specifcally  teensy 4.0 and OTOS, also we have space for more i2c components if needed and we have 2 buttons to manipulate our robot,